 What is the Teal Pumpkin Project?

-Visit TealPumpkinProject.org to get free resources to make your home ready for an food-free Halloween for your family and visitors
+Visit TealPumpkinProject.org to get free resources to make your home ready for a food-free Halloween for your family and visitors.

 - Download stencils for your teal pumpkin, flyers and signs to display in your neighborhood or your event.

 - Add your home address to the interactive map so families know you’re offering safe treats.